 The Diocesan Education Service deals with all issues concerning Catholic primary and secondary schools within the Archdiocese.
 This includes administration of all school building projects, liaison with school governors, admittance appeals procedures, policies for teacher appointments and the establishment of a policy for conversion of schools to Academy status.
 It also works in conjunction with Ofsted to ensure consistency and equality of Catholic education.
-The office is situated in Coleshill and is under the leadership of Rev. J Veasey STL (Trustee).
+The office is situated in Coleshill and is under the leadership of Rev. J Veasey STL (Trustee) currently, although he will be stepping down from that post during the latter part of 2018.